pratham20978/PRIVATE-CHAT-ROOM/README.md

 # Private Chat Room

 Private Chat Room is a C++ project that implements a secure private chat room network for client-to-client communication.
-This README provides an overview of the project structure and key components.
+This README provides an overview of the project structure, key components, and its functionality.

 ## Overview

 The Private Chat Room project aims to provide a secure and efficient platform for users to communicate privately over a network.
 It utilizes modern C++ features and libraries to implement key functionality such as message encryption, message queues, and network connections.
+The project is designed to be modular and extensible, allowing developers to integrate it into their applications with ease.

 ## Components